Urinary Tract Infection

 • Pyelonephritis (kidney infection): This more serious type of UTI often forms when an existing UTI spreads from the bladder into the kidneys.
 It can result in a high fever, chills, nausea, vomiting, and pain in the upper back and/or flanks (side of the torso above the hip).

-Most UTIs that occur, especially in females, are called “ascending” infections because bacteria in the urethra ascend or move up into the bladder.
-The most common type of bacteria that causes UTIs in both men and women is e.coli, commonly found in the intestinal tract and fecal matter.
-Various forms of staph cause about 20% of UTIs in females.
-Keeping in line with the amazing design of our bodies, the urinary tract has built-in defenses that work to protect this sensitive area from infection.
-Still, certain factors make it more likely for infections to occur.
+Most UTIs that occur, especially in females, are called “ascending” infections, because bacteria in the urethra ascend or move up into the bladder.
+The most common type of bacteria that causes UTIs in both men and women is e. coli, commonly found in the intestinal tract and in fecal matter.
+About 20% of UTIs in females are caused by various forms of staph.
+Keeping in line with the amazing design of our bodies, the urinary tract has built in defenses that work to protect this sensitive area from infection, but certain factors make it more likely for infections to occur.

 • Sexual activity with multiple partners increases the chances of introducing bacteria into the genital area.
 It can also irritate the urethra and make it more likely to harbor bacteria.

-• Birth control methods such as using a diaphragm or spermicidal agents can also increase the risk for UTI.
+• Birth control methods such as the use of a diaphragm or spermicidal agents can also increase risk for UTIs.

 • Compromised immune system: An immune system that is not operating up to par opens the body up to all kinds of infections, including UTIs.
 Certain illnesses associated with a weak immune system can result in more UTIs, including diabetes, HIV/AIDS, and lupus.